arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 Submit this payload in the search form.

 6. The server will execute both the `grep` and `cat` commands, displaying the password for natas10.

+### Natas Level 10 → Level 11
+**Key Takeaways**: This level builds on command injection, but the input is filtered.
+It demonstrates that weak input filtering can still be bypassed if not done properly.

+**Procedure**:

+1. Log in using the username `natas10` and the password obtained from Level 9.

+2. The page again offers a search form similar to the previous level.

+3. View source code using the link provided.

+4. The PHP code shows a blacklist filter:

+          if(preg_match('/[;|&]/',$key)) {
+                print "Input contains an illegal character!";
+            } else {
+                passthru("grep -i $key dictionary.txt");
+            }

+5. The filter blocks ;, &, and |, but you can use alternative ways to inject commands, such as:

+                a /etc/natas_webpass/natas11